amengdv/color-flipper-js/README.md

 ## Why is it only single file?
 Why don't you organize it?
 Like I said I just want to focus on the Javascript side, I know how to organize it, like maybe make a separate JS file or CSS file but hey its a single page website and does not require any other pages that references to the same JS.
 So it's not going to slow anything down.
-Plus, I just want to play around and see if I can make it work and it does
+Plus, I just want to play around and see if I can make it work and it does.